 Description: The course is designed to strengthen the foundations started in Level 1.
 Our goal is to develop greater facility with all aspects of the target language; reading, writing, listening, and oral comprehension.
 This is accomplished through greater usage of the target language by both teacher and student.
-Films, current events, and cultural discussions are used to better understand the Hispanic culture.
+Music, films, current events, and cultural discussions are used to better understand the Hispanic culture and use of the language.